nhrap-dev/HHIT/README.md

 ## Contact

-Issues can be reported through the repository on Github (https://github.com/nhrap-hazus/HHIT)
+Issues can be reported through the repository on GitHub (https://github.com/nhrap-hazus/HHIT)

-For questions contact fema-hazus-support@fema.dhs.gov
+For questions: contact fema-hazus-support@fema.dhs.gov